Tom Bergeron: National television work

 In 1997, Bergeron joined ABC, where he served as a guest host for Good Morning America.

 Bergeron was the host of Hollywood Squares from 1998 to 2004, a role for which he won a Daytime Emmy Award for Outstanding Game Show Host in 2000.

 In February 2001, he became the host of the ABC series America's Funniest Home Videos.
 In March 2014, Bergeron announced on Twitter that he would be leaving America's Funniest Home Videos after season 25.
 Bergeron's final episode of America's Funniest Home Videos aired on May 17, 2015; he was replaced by Alfonso Ribeiro.
 As of 2025, Bergeron remains the show's longest tenured host.

 In June 2005, he began hosting the reality series Dancing with the Stars, also on ABC.
 For his work on Dancing with the Stars, he received nine Primetime Emmy Award nominations for Outstanding Host for a Reality or Competition Program, winning the award once in 2012.
 On July 13, 2020, Bergeron announced he had been dismissed from the series after 28 seasons.
-On November 11, 2025, Bergeron returned to Dancing with the Stars as guest judge on during week nine of season 34 celebrating the 20th anniversary of the show, he also performed partial hosting duties with current hosts Alfonso Ribeiro and Julianne Hough.
+On November 11, 2025, Bergeron returned to Dancing with the Stars as guest judge on during week nine of season 34 celebrating the 20th anniversary of the show; he also performed partial hosting duties with current hosts Alfonso Ribeiro and Julianne Hough.

 On September 21, 2008, Bergeron co-hosted the 60th Primetime Emmy Awards alongside Heidi Klum, Jeff Probst, Ryan Seacrest, and Howie Mandel.
 The five were selected to host in recognition of their nominations in the inaugural category of Outstanding Host for a Reality or Competition Program.

 In 2020, Bergeron competed in the third season of The Masked Singer as "Taco".

+In 2026, Bergeron appeared as a panelist in season 2 on the CBS primetime version of Hollywood Squares hosted by Nate Burleson.
+The episode he appeared in was called "The Legacy Show" airing on January 28, 2026.